-We know.
-Not everyone enjoys marketing.
-But a potential client needs to come in contact with your work an average of seven times before they’ll remember you or take notice.
+A potential client needs to see your work an average of seven times before they’ll remember you or take notice.
 Think of marketing as a way to draw their attention to your work.

 Here are ten marketing strategies that can help you get more photography clients.

 1. Identify Your Ideal Client to Target the Right Audience

 When you start your photography business, you will get mixed clients.
 You will photograph family, friends and anyone who chooses you because you need to start somewhere.

 As you move forward and become more successful, you will want to focus your marketing efforts on a specific target group.
 For this, you need to make sure that you have a strong and consistent photography brand.
 This is the best way to communicate who you are as a photography business and attract those who fit your brand.